-With just six investment advisors in its Kingston, N.J., office, Global Wealth Management is a relatively small, independently owned financial advisory firm.
-This fee-only operation provides holistic financial planning to all of its investment management clients.
-Global Wealth Management currently manages $538 million for just over 400 clients, more than half of whom are high net worth individuals.
+With just four investment advisors in its office in Kingston, New Jersey, Global Wealth Management is a small, independently owned financial advisory firm.
+This fee-only operation offers holistic financial planning to all of its investment management clients, most of whom are high net worth investors.

 Overview of Global Wealth Management